visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 4. Find and Highlight *Weighted Variable Sum* and click *Do Time Query*.
 5. Options for changing the *Starting timestep*, *Ending timestep* and *Stride* will be available.

-  * Note that these are 0-origin timestate indices and not cycles or times.
+  * Note that these are 0-origin time-state indices and not cycles or times.

 6. Click *Query*.